Early Childhood Development Stages and Beyond

 ASSESSING CHILDHOOD DEVELOPMENT

-The most effective evaluation of children’s development begins with an assessment that measures the domains of physical, social-emotional, adaptive behavior, cognitive development, and communication.
-The assessment should have featuring a broad age range, updated norms, growth scores to monitor progress over time, and updated items to reflect changes in society, technology, and culture.
+The most effective evaluation of children’s development begins with an assessment covering a broad age range, updated norms, growth scores to monitor progress over time, and updated items to reflect changes in society, technology, and culture.

-• can identify areas where a child or young person is lagging in any of these developmental milestones.
+• Identifies areas where a child or young person needs extra support reaching any of these developmental milestones

-• is about assessing, diagnosing and treating those who show signs of developmental disorders.
+• Assesses those who show signs of developmental delays and provides interventions